BioComputingUP/ring-pymol/README.md

 - Download the environment.yml file from this repository
 - Create the environment with `conda env create -f environment-open-source.yml`
   - To install the schrodinger version of PyMOL use the `environment-schrodinger.yml` file
-- Activate the environment with `conda activate ring-pymol`
+- Activate the environment with `conda activate pymol`

 #### Installation of PyMOL with Conda